vimeo/psalm/README.md

 PHP treats all these arrays the same, essentially (though there are some optimisations under the hood for the first case).

-PHPDoc [allows you to specify](https://phpdoc.org/docs/latest/references/phpdoc/types.html#arrays) the  type of values the array holds with the anootation:
+PHPDoc [allows you to specify](https://phpdoc.org/docs/latest/references/phpdoc/types.html#arrays) the  type of values the array holds with the annotation:
 ```php
 /** @return TValue[] */
 ```